sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_fun_digipet.rst

 2. LED Matrix Not Displaying Patterns:

-   * Verify MAX7219 wiring and connections.
+   * Verify LED Matrix Module wiring and connections.
    * Ensure the pattern is a valid list of 8 integers.

 3. Audio Playback Issues: